-4 Reasons Your Period Is Late That Have Nothing To Do With Pregnancy - SHESAID United States
+4 Reasons Your Period Is Late That Have Nothing To Do With Pregnancy - SHE'SAID'

 Polycystic Ovary Syndrome, or PCOS, is a condition which causes your body to produce a disproportionate amount of male hormones, leading to an imbalance of oestrogen and testosterone levels.
 As a result, cysts are likely to grow on your ovaries, which can impact on ovulation, and therefore, your period.

-According to gynacologist Alyssa Dweck “we’re seeing a lot more of this, although there are varying degrees.
+According to gynecologist Alyssa Dweck “we’re seeing a lot more of this, although there are varying degrees.
 It can cause you to completely miss your period or just not menstruate regularly.”

 PCOS symptoms include abdominal pain, increased hair growth in places like your chest and face, and fertility issues.
 An estimated eight to ten per cent of women are affected by PCOS, and while there is no cure, there are medications that improve symptoms, so see your GP if you’ve been experiencing any of the above.